gulpsome/gulp-npm-test/README.md

 # gulp-npm-test

-A gulp task to run tests, usually `npm test`, with various options...
+A gulp task to run tests, defaults to `npm test`, with automatic notifications + various options / possibilities...

 ## Use